smartheim/wifi-captive-rs/wifi-connect/readme.md

   No. The user interface always shows the frequency of the selected access point and exactly that one is stored and used.

+* **Does scanning work during hotspot mode?**
+  Many network chipsets do not support that.
+If a second / other wireless chipsets are installed, those will be used instead for scanning.
 -----
  David Gräff, 2019